Phylliroe bucephala

 Phylliroe bucephala is a parasitic species of pelagic nudibranch, a marine gastropod mollusc in the family Phylliroidae.

 Biology

 This species of nudibranch is transparent with its guts visible through the laterally flattened body.
 It has a tail and two long smooth rhinophores.
 It feeds on jellyfish and plankton as an adult.
 The juveniles parasitize Zanclea medusae.

+The eyes of the nautilus look more like pinholes more than anything, they lack a solid lens but they're capable of forming a dim image.
+The retina of Nautilus pompilius have the visual pigment rhodopsin, along with a peak absorption of 465 nm, and a small amount of retinochrome that helps regenerate rhodopsin for dim vision.